PhotonQuantum/shuiyuan-archiver/README.md

 ### Cannot paste text in the program

 Please use Ctrl+C and Ctrl+V to paste.

+### Text pasted into the program is broken

+This is a display issue.
+Just ignore it and continue.

 ### The program is frozen but the task manager shows it's still responding (Windows)